Maranaho/apron/README.md

 11. Wrote several end-to-end tests using Playwright to validate the app’s behavior.

 ## Improvements
 This project was completed in a single (extended) day to showcase my skills.
 While the core functionality is solid, with more time, I would have refined the user experience.

-Currently, transitions are abrupt, and I would have added smoother interactions, such as fading in the modal with a background dim and a slight upward motion.
+Currently, state changes are abrupt, I would have added smoother interactions, such as fading in the modal with a background dim and a slight upward motion.
 When a user is added, it would be visually appealing for the entry to grow into view rather than appearing instantly.
 Similarly, deletions could benefit from a more fluid transition.

 Additionally, when editing, briefly highlighting the updated cell would provide clearer feedback for users.